vmuriart/esantorella.github.io/research.md

 and study their statistical properties.
 I discuss conditions under which models are identified, clarify whether estimators are consistent or unbiased, and derive asymptotic, parametric standard errors.
 I also develop a maximum (quasi-)likelihood estimator.
-I investigate the bias and precision of different estimators in Monte Carlo data and check whether estimators give similar answers in real data.</p>
+I confirm theoretical predictios about bias in Monte Carlo data and check whether estimators give similar answers in real data.</p>

 <p>For clarity, I often use terminology relating to teachers and classrooms